Claim: Actor Steve Buscemi was once a firefighter and assisted the FDNY after the 9/11 attacks.

 In 2003 he also gave a speech at a union rally supporting higher wages for firefighters and to stop fire houses from closing.
 He got arrested along with other firefighters.

-Also not very well known is that in 2012 Brother Buscemi showed up in Breezy Point, NY and quietly assisted in the clean-up efforts of the damage and mass destruction left by Super Storm Sandy.
+Also not very well known is that in 2012 Brother Buscemi showed up in Breezy Point, NY and quietly assisted in the

 Once a brother, always a brother!